 How can the bones of the eye be damaged?

 Fractures of the bones around the eye usually occur from blunt trauma, such as a sports injury or a fall with injury to the nose and cheekbone ( blow-out fracture).
-Fractures are often detected by x-rays or a CT scan which also help determine if tissues surrounding the eye are trapped in the fractures.
+Fractures are often detected by x-rays or a CT scan which also help determine if tissues/muscles surrounding the eye are trapped in the fractures.
 These injuries often require prompt surgical treatment to prevent long-term complications such as double vision, loss of vision, and abnormal appearance.